tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 The current default action that Okta will take in the case of the user being imported.
 The two possible values are:

- - `CREATE_USER`: A new Okta user profile will be created for the user
+ - `CREATE_USER`: A new Okta user profile will be created for the user.
  - `LINK_USER`: The user will be treated as a match for the existing Okta user indicated in `data.user.profile`.

  You can change the action that will be taken by means of the `commands` object you return.